vladansaracpv/slate/source/includes/_payments.md

 <!-- VIRTUAL POS SECTION-->

-Endpoint sends the amount in FIAT and gets value converted to dash along with destination address.

 <a id="opIdcreateNewPaymentRequest_2"></a>

 `POST /api/pos/payment/vpos`

-*Create new payment request for virtual POS.*
+*Create new payment request for virtual POS.
+Endpoint expects the amount in FIAT and returns value converted to DASH along with destination/payment address.*

 **Required user role:**